yuntaozhang999/yuntaozhang999.github.io/_posts/2025-07-03-add-certificates-collection.md

     **Key Points:**
     *   `layout: archive` uses the theme's predefined list layout.
     *   The loop `{% raw %}{% for post in site.certificates reversed %}{% endraw %}` is crucial.
 It iterates through all documents in the `certificates` collection.
     *   We use the variable name `post` because the included file, `archive-single.html`, is hardcoded to expect it.
-This was the source of my original problem!
     *   The `reversed` filter ensures that the newest certificates (by date) appear first.

 ### Step 5 (Optional): Customize the Display for Your Collection

 The `_includes/archive-single.html` file controls how each item is displayed on the archive page.
 You can add custom logic to it for your new collection.
 For example, I wanted to show "Completed on:" instead of the default "Published:".

-You can do this by adding an `elseif` block for your collection, checking for `post.collection == 'certificates'`.
+You can do this by adding an `elseif` block for your collection, `post.collection == 'certificates'`.

 ```liquid
 {% raw %}